anirudh9048/2dGame1/README.md

 (p_x, p_y) is the camera position (which also happens to be the player position).

 How do we pass in the camera_pos vertex attribute to the shader? https://www.informit.com/articles/article.aspx?p=2429029

+Seems to be ok.
+Up next: draw multiple rectangles to the screen.
+Need to fill one VBO with the vertices for many rectangles.